After much consideration we have decided to host a monitoring season from August 15th – November 15th.

-Citizen science beluga monitoring has been occurring in Cook Inlet for a number of years and began with the Friends of the Anchorage Coastal Wildlife Refuge’s Beluga Survey that took place from 2008-2012.
+Citizen science beluga monitoring has been occurring in Cook Inlet for a number of years and began with the Friends of the Anchorage Coastal Wildlife Refuge’s Beluga Survey (in collaboration with Defenders of Wildlife and NOAA Fisheries) that took place from 2008-2012.
 By 2017, a new pilot project commenced at the Twentymile River using citizen science to explore beluga and boat activity during anadromous fish runs and by 2018, a similar project was underway at the base of the Kenai River.
 In June 2019, the Alaska Beluga Monitoring Partnership (AKBMP) formed to establish a better foundation from which to support and strengthen citizen science beluga monitoring efforts and standardize monitoring procedures across new and existing sites.
 We are currently in the process of identifying additional organizations that may be interested in collaborating with us to facilitate shore-based beluga monitoring in Cook Inlet.

 Beluga Whale Alliance